 It is sometimes difficult for people with an eating disorder to acknowledge their problems and seek help, but eating disorders can ruin the physical and mental health of those who do not seek treatment.
-However recovery from an eating disorder is not only achievable it is a reality to the hundreds of clients that have gone through Life Works eating disorder clinic.
+However recovery from an eating disorder is not only achievable it is a reality to the hundreds of clients that have gone through Life Works eating disorder treatment clinic.

 It has long been known there is a link between eating disorders and infertility in females.
 We know that those women who suffer from two of the most common eating disorders, anorexia and bulimia, put themselves at risk of poor health in a variety of different ways.
 One significant health impact their condition has is in relation to ovulation and the endocrine system.
 The lack of nutrients in the diet of an individual suffering from an eating disorder can lead to low egg production and poor quality eggs.
 Lack of menstruation, (amenorrhea), will also occur and in some cases can be permanent dependent on how quickly treatment is sought.

 The number of women suffering from the co-existing conditions of an eating disorder and infertility are thought to be high but the numbers reported are not clear.
 Some studies suggest one in 5 of all women presenting with infertility have an eating disorder but given that many choose not to disclose their eating disorder, these numbers are likely to be unreliable and may be significantly higher.

 One study conducted by The Department of Psychiatry at St Michael’s Hospital in Canada found 17% of patients suffered from these co-existing conditions.
 It is important to note that as many of the women who present themselves for evaluation at clinics show no signs of being significantly over or underweight they are consequently not probed about the possibility of eating disorders.
 As a result, again this figure may be much higher.